30 Apr Spring Cleaning: Social Media Management for Universities and Colleges

 Now that you’ve pared down your list of accounts, check for consistency across profiles.
 This includes ensuring location and contact information are up to date, pictures follow branding guidelines and all logos are current.

-Each social channel is different, so you may have to open the customize settings to ensure that all the necessary information is filled out completely and your images and text are being optimized.
+Each social channel is different, so you may have to open the customized settings to ensure that all the necessary information is filled out completely and your images and text are being optimized.

-If you need help cleaning up your social profiles or developing a social media strategy for your college or university, call Think Profits today.
+If you need help cleaning up your social profiles or developing a social media strategy for your college or university, contact us today.
 We specialize in all aspects of digital marketing from online strategy to full-scale web development.